The Many Languages, Many Colors Project

 Dataset

-We have made our dataset, models, and visualizations freely available for download.
+We have made our dataset, models, and visualizations freely available for download (both the 2019 EuroVis publication version and later updates).
 We plan on continuing to update this dataset as we collect more data.

 Publication